 Food Allergy & Anaphylaxis

-Tree nut allergy is one of the 8 most common food allergies.
-Tree nut allergy is generally considered to be lifelong, and is outgrown by approximately 10%.
+Tree nuts are one of the 9 most common food allergens.
+Tree nut allergy is generally considered to be lifelong and is outgrown by approximately 10%.
 Tree nut allergy often have a cross-reactivity with other different types of tree nuts.
 Additionally, there is some small risk of cross-reactivity with peanut, even though peanuts are actually a legume and not a tree nut.
-It is recommended that individuals see a board certified allergist to discuss the need to avoid of peanut due to a tree nut allergy, as well as the need to avoid all tree nuts.
+It is recommended that individuals see a board-certified allergist to discuss the need to avoid peanut due to a tree nut allergy, as well as the need to avoid all tree nuts.
 Because tree nuts have very similar structures, allergen tests may reveal multiple positive recognitions.
 However, all of these recognitions may not result in an allergic reaction.
 Oral food challenges may be useful to rule in or rule out if these nuts are safe to consume.
 In some cases where the tree nut allergic individual may tolerate selected tree nuts and not others, there is concern for possible cross-contamination due to co-processing of tree nuts by manufacturers.
-These are all issues that should be discussed with your allergist, since no universal rule is likely to apply to all tree nut allergic patients.
+These are all issues that should be discussed with your board-certified allergist, since no universal rule is likely to apply to all tree nut allergic patients.

 Tree nut prevalence rates in the United States are approximately 1% percent.
 Few children outgrow a tree nut allergy.
 Tree nut allergies account for the majority of IgE-mediated reactions in teenager and adult reactions.
 Delay in administering epinephrine for anaphylactic reactions to tree nut has been associated with deaths.